Richmond.gov.uk

 The magistrates can only consider whether or not you owe the balance shown on the summons.
 If the court is satisfied you do, the magistrates will grant a liability order.

-The cost of the liability order (currently £26.50) will be added to the outstanding Council Tax debt.
-The magistrates will also order you to pay court costs.
+The cost of the liability order (currently £26.50) will be added to the outstanding Council Tax debt (which includes summons and court costs previously advised).

 Magistrates’ court action will not affect your credit rating.